k3dz0r/docs-backup/configuring.md

 ## Set up Storj

 This step is optional.
-For quick deployment, you can use an existing storage offer on the Marketplace in the [files upload](/developers/cli_commands/files/upload) command.
-For additional control, you can configure your storage manually.
+You can add a Marketplace storage offer to the [`files upload`](/developers/cli_commands/files/upload) command instead of configuring Storj.
+However, for additional control, you can set up and use your storage.

 Register a [Storj](https://www.storj.io/) account if you do not have one yet.

 :::note

-If you have a free Storj account, your files will become unavailable after the end of the trial period.
+If you use a free Storj account, your files will become unavailable after the end of the trial period.

 :::